-For further information, click HERE.
+For further information, including T&Cs, click HERE.

-Recycle your spectacles and contact lenses and packaging
+Recycle your spectacles and contact lenses

 Recycle your electrical items

-Drop off your old electrical items at Currys PC World in Cabot Circus.
+Drop off your old electrical items at Currys in Cabot Circus.
 Items that can be recycled include: cameras, computers, DVD/CD players, toys and games, hairdryers and electric toothbrushes, laptops, microwave, mobile phones, table lamps, toasters, kettles, vacuums, and TVs.
 (Due to lack of space, they will not be able to take large items such as washing machines, dryers and ovens).